ritikksahoo1/HealthBridge/README.md

 # HealthBridge - EHR System

-HealthBridge is a web-based Electronic Health Record (EHR) system that utilizes Optical Character Recognition (OCR) and AI/ML technology to extract medicine names from uploaded prescriptions.
-The system also provides medication suggestions based on patient medical reports.
-It aims to assist healthcare providers in making informed decisions by leveraging patient history, ultimately leading to better care outcomes.
+HealthBridge is a web-based Electronic Health Record (EHR) system that leverages Optical Character Recognition (OCR) and AI/ML technology to identify medicine names from uploaded prescriptions.
+Additionally, it offers medication recommendations based on patient medical reports.
+This system aims to support healthcare providers in making informed decisions by utilizing patient history, ultimately enhancing care outcomes.

 ## Technologies Used